jomartin-999/spring-boot-for-vmware-gemfire/docs/caching.md

 configuration, in addition to your `AsyncEventListener` implementation, this is a lot of boilerplate code.

-See the Javadoc for SDG’s
+See the Javadoc for [spring-data-gemfire-name]’s https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/data/gemfire/wan/AsyncEventQueueFactoryBean.html[<code>AsyncEventQueueFactoryBean</code>]
-https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/data/gemfire/wan/AsyncEventQueueFactoryBean.html[<code>AsyncEventQueueFactoryBean</code>]
 for more detail on the configuration of the AEQ.

-See VMware GemFire's
+See [vmware-gemfire-name]'s
 [User Guide](https://docs.vmware.com/en/VMware-Tanzu-GemFire/9.15/tgf/GUID-developing-events-implementing_write_behind_event_handler.html) for more details on AEQs and listeners.

-Fortunately, with SBDG, there is a better way.
+Fortunately, with [spring-boot-gemfire-name], there is a better way.

 ###### Asynchronous Inline Caching with Spring Data Repositories